-The following category of owners of properties will receive exemptions or rebates:
+The following category of owners of properties will receive exemptions or rebates in terms of Section 15(1):

 7.1 OWNERS DEPENDENT ON PENSIONS AND SOCIAL/DISABILITY GRANTS

 Pensioners may be granted a rebate on their primary residential property.
 This rebate will be determined annually during the annual budget review process.